Department of Health reports possible monkeypox case in New York City

-The possible monkeypox patient is being treated at NYC Health + Hospitals/Bellevue.
+The possible monkeypox patient is being treated at NYC Health + Hospitals/Bellevue, KTLA sister station WPIX reported.
 Isolation protocols are being followed, according to the Department of Health.
 If positive, tests will be sent to the Centers for Disease Control and Prevention.

 Monkeypox is uncommon in the U.S. It usually presents as a flu-like illness accompanied by swelling and a rash on the face and body.
 In 2003, 47 people in six U.S. states had confirmed or probable cases.
 They caught the virus from pet prairie dogs that been housed near imported small mammals from Ghana.